sarahciston/codingcare/posts/guide.md

 Community can sometimes feel like an easy word, even a dirty word, the way it gets lobbed about by not-always-well-meaning folks who might be making a lot of presumptions when they try to argue "we're all in this together."
 Sometimes we're not.
 Sometimes we are not a "we" at all.
 Many folks have been hurt by this kind of co-option of language, and it makes sense to limit our trust to those who earn it.

+>"Just because we are in the room together does not mean that we belong to the room or each other: belonging is a speciﬁc genre of affect, history, and political mediation that cannot be presumed and is, indeed, a relation whose evidence and terms are always being contested.
+Belonging is a proposition, a theory, a forensic fact, and a name for a kind of attachment."
+>>–Lauren Berlant @berlantCommonsInfrastructuresTroubling2016

-Real community, solidarity, [etc] is about mutual inter-reliance, not extraction.
+Belonging is hard.
+Community is hard work.
+Real community comes from solidarity across difference, not requests to assimilate.
+It is is about mutual interrelation and inter-reliance, not extraction.

 >"The idea of it has always been to create a space where you don't have to know everything.
-And it's not like class where you come and everyone's working towards one point, and how good you are is it is defined by how well you know the technology, how well you can do something.
+And it's not like class where you come and everyone's working towards one point, and how good you are is defined by how well you know the technology, how well you can do something.
 Because the club is inherently multidisciplinary, so people will have different strengths, a different background."
 >>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science

 We strike a balance that is neither the top-down hierarchy of a classroom nor the chaos of a "hierarchy-less" blob.
 We acknowledge the power dynamics at play and actively address them, working to help folks feel welcoming in community.